Hollywood Strikes Back Against Illegal Streaming Kodi Add-ons - Slashdot

 An anonymous reader shares a report: An anti-piracy alliance supported by many major US and UK movie studios, broadcasters and content providers has dealt a blow to the third-party Kodi add-on scene after it successfully forced a number of popular piracy-linked streaming tools offline.
 In what appears to be a coordinated crackdown, developers including jsergio123 and The_Alpha, who are responsible for the development and hosting of add-ons like urlresolver, metahandler, Bennu, DeathStreams and Sportie, confirmed that they will no longer maintain their Kodi creations and have immediately shut them down.

-VRV just added mobile downloads (Score:3)
+VRV just added mobile downloads (Score:2, Interesting)

 Re: VRV just added mobile downloads (Score:2)